ow2-quick-app-initiative/poi-quick-app/docs/README.md

 > It's free, open-data, open-source, and crowdsourced

-The [Comic Book Route quick app](#Examplesofimplementations) was made with following this methods and code templates in less than one hour.
+The [Comic Book Route quick app](#Examplesofimplementations) was made with following these methods and code templates in less than one hour.

 <img src="https://pbest.eu/comic-book-route-quick-app/bxl/images/screenshots.gif" alt="Screenshots of the Comic Book Route Quick App" title="Brussels Comic Book Route Quick App" height="500">